-- 1. To impart the knowledge on constructional details and principle of operation of various automobile components. - 2.
-To learn the function and working of various components in transmission and drivelines. - 3.
-To study the concept and working of steering and suspension systems in anautomobile. - 4.
-To give the knowledge on wheels, tyres and brakes of automobiles. - 5.
-To provide the information on current trends - 6.
-To provide the information on future trends inautomobiles.
+- 1. To impart knowledge on the constructional details and principle of operation of various automobile components. - 2.
+To learn the function and working of various components in transmission and drive lines. - 3.
+To study the concept and working of steering and suspension systems in an automobile. - 4.
+To give knowledge on the wheels, tyres and brakes of automobiles. - 5.
+To provide information on the current and future trends in automobiles. - 6.
+Identify and explain the types of steering system.